-This discussion deals only with notes that (i) are due to mature 30 years or less from the date on which they are issued, (ii) are properly treated as debt for U.S. federal income tax purposes and (iii) do not provide for any payment that is wholly or partially contingent upon, or determined by reference to, the payment of a dividend from sources within the United States.
-The United States federal income tax consequences of owning notes that are due to mature more than 30 years from their date of issue, that may not be treated as debt for U.S. federal income tax purposes or that provide for any payment that is wholly or partially contingent upon, or determined by reference to, the payment of a dividend from sources within the United States will be discussed in an applicable prospectus supplement and/or pricing supplement.
+This discussion deals only with notes that are due to mature 30 years or less from the date on which they are issued.
+The United States federal income tax consequences of owning notes that are due to mature more than 30 years from their date of issue will be discussed in an applicable prospectus supplement and/or pricing supplement.
 This discussion is based on the Internal Revenue Code of 1986, as amended, to which we refer in this discussion as the "Code," its legislative history, existing and proposed regulations under the Code, published rulings and court decisions, all as currently in effect.
 These laws are subject to change, possibly on a retroactive basis.